thecdil/dramaturgy/pages/production.md

 # Look in _includes/feature for options to easily add features to the page
 ---

-{% include feature/nav-menu.html sections="Earliest Performances on Stage;Adaptations in the Arts in *A Midsummer Night's Dream*;" %}
+{% include feature/nav-menu.html sections="Earliest Performances on Stage;Adaptations in the Arts in A Midsummer Night's Dream;" %}

 # *A Midsummer Night's Dream's* Earliest Performances on Stage